 My flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.

-Now, don’t forget to pin and share this tutorial so you can whip one up to impress your friends.
+In addition, pin and share this tutorial so you can whip one up to impress your friends.
 You can even make one for them too! ♥

 Next week is Trash to Treasure time and I will be giving this cedar chest new life.
 It was left for dead in the trash and is one of the grossest pieces I’ve had yet.
 So, do you think I can do it?
 Come see HERE!